geekodour/o/content/personal_lists/quotes.md

 -   i think it's much better for humanity if we equate women more with the likes of the sky or the sea. then you truly enjoy and accept them while occasionally moving out of the way for self-preservation. ~ ligmesh
 -   Introversion is the state of primarily obtaining gratification from one's own mental life
 -   I haven't failed, i just postponed by success - Rajnikanth
+-   I feel, because I am fine with death, I have no fear of consequences, even if I have its not enough for me to create an activation enegery to get me doing something.
+Instead I really have to be excited and relatex and I'll spend all my time digging deep into something.
 -   People who change their minds have a tendency of being right a lot.
 -   Nothing is really ours until we share it.
 (C. S. Lewis)
 -   Don't waste a second looking back at your expectations.
 Face forward, and face it with a smug little grin.